jeffThompson/CreativeProgramming1/Assignments/Week08_Language.md

 * With `pip` installed, getting the Twitter library is easy!
 In the command line, simply run `pip install python-twitter`.
 You should see a bunch of text roll by, then success!
 * Some code includes amazingly rich documentation... this library not as much.
 There are a [few examples here](https://github.com/bear/python-twitter/tree/master/examples), but for this project you shouldn't need anything too fancy.
 * Optional: other tools for installing libraries on the Mac include the excellent [Homebrew](https://brew.sh/)
+* Errors that say you don't have permission to do something?
+Try adding the word `sudo` in front of your command, as in `sudo pip install python-twitter`.
+You'll put in your user's password and it should word.
+(Why's the command called that weird thing?
+[Wikipedia has the anser.](https://en.wikipedia.org/wiki/Sudo))

 ### PROJECTS SHOWN
 * Historical examples of bot-like work include Dadist [Tristan Tzara's *Combinations*](http://www.in-vacua.com/tzara.shtml) and [William S. Burroughs and Brion Gysin's *The Third Mind*](http://www.ubu.com/historical/burroughs/William_S_Burroughs___Brion_Gysin_-_3rd_Mind.pdf) (also in the `Readings` folder)